demisto/content/Packs/ExpanseV2/Playbooks/playbook-Expanse_Attribution_README.md

 Subplaybook for Handle Expanse Incident playbooks.
 Given an Expanse Issue IP, Issue Provider, Issue Domain, Issue Port and Issue Protocol hunts for internal activity related to the detected service.
-The playbook looks for logs on Splunk, Cortex Data Lake and Panorama.
+The playbook looks for logs on Splunk, Cortex Data Lake, Panorama, and ServiceNow CMDB.
 Returns a list of potential owner BUs, owner Users, Device and Notes.

 ## Dependencies